Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Introduction

-are small compared with other information quantities.
-It is known that~\eqref{eq:ingleton} holds for joint distributions $(X,Y,A,B)$ satisfying certain independence constraints, that is, whenever some of the quantities in~\eqref{eq:assumptions} vanish.
-More specifically, the following implications are known:
+are small compared to the other information quantities.
+It is known that~\eqref{eq:ingleton} holds for joint distributions $(X,Y,A,B)$ satisfying certain independence constraints, that is, whenever some of the quantities in~\eqref{eq:assumptions} vanish, see \cite{kaced2013conditional,studeny2021conditional}.
+We will focus on the following two implications:

-as well as the symmetric statements obtained by exchanging $A$ with $B$.
-These conditional constraints were stated explicitly in \cite{kaced2013conditional}, although they were implicitly known earlier, since they follow directly from the infinite families of inequalities established by Matúš in his seminal paper \cite{matus2007infinitely}.